Kadri-Ann Lass

-Kadri-Ann Lass (born 24 November 1996) is an Estonian women's basketball guard and forward with the Wisła Can-Pack Kraków.
+Kadri-Ann Lass (born 24 November 1996) is an Estonian women's basketball guard and forward.

+After playing D1 Basketball at Duquesne University for 4 years, where she earned a degree in environmental science, Lass played professionally for 4 years in Poland, Hungary and Spain.
+Lass has represented Estonia for many years in both 5x5 and 3x3 women's basketball.

 Career

 College career

 Lass started studying at Duquesne University and playing for their basketball team in NCAA Division I in 2015.
 In her freshman season, she set a program record by being named the A-10 Rookie of the Week seven times, besting Korie Hlede.
 Although the favorite to be named 2016 Rookie of the Year, she was ousted by Dayton's Lauren Cannatelli.
 However, she was named to the A-10 All-Rookie Team.
 Following the 2017–18 season, Lass was named to the Atlantic 10 All-Defensive team after leading the league and all NCAA juniors in blocks with 90.
 On Jan.
-25, 2018, she became the program's all-time leader in blocked shots with 178.
+25, 2018, she became the program's all-time leader in blocked shots with 282.

+She was recently inducted into Duquesne University's Hall of Fame, along with her teammates from the 2015-2016 women's basketball team.